 At trial, the Federal Court held that the claims at issue were obvious.
-The Federal Court found that neither the ball-drop method nor its use in an open-hole wellbore was inventive.56 have foreseen various problems in using the ball-drop method in open-hole wellbores.
+The Federal Court found that neither the ball-drop method nor its use in an open-hole wellbore was inventive.

+On the question of whether the invention was obvious, Packers Plus argued that the operator would not have foreseen various problems in using the ball-drop method in open-hole wellbores.
 However, the Court held that these problems were a function of the particular geological formation rather than an alleged invention.
-57 The skilled person, knowing the features of the formation, would have chosen the appropriate tools from the prior art 58 and, in reality, little effort was required to develop the alleged invention.
-59
+The skilled person, knowing the features of the formation, would have chosen the appropriate tools from the prior art and, in reality, little effort was required to develop the alleged invention.